CristianDavideConte/universalSmoothScroll/README.md

 ```
 ## Q: Can I make my scroll-animation last a certain amount of time?
 A: YES!<br>
-While setting a custom stepLengthCalculator you will notice your function will be passed the timestamp of the window.requestAnimationFrame call as the second argument !<br>
+While setting a custom stepLengthCalculator you will notice your function will be passed the timestamp of the `window.requestAnimationFrame()` call as the second argument that you can use to make the scroll-animations last any amount of time you want.<br>
 You may find [this](https://developer.mozilla.org/en/docs/Web/API/Window/requestAnimationFrame) useful.
 ## Q: What's the difference between the _stable_ and the _latest_ API version ?
 A: The **_latest_** version gets updated every time a change is made which means that you have all the lastest features and fixes but that some functionality may have some bugs or code leftovers.<br> The **_stable_** version gets updated only when a feature is completly stable and the code is cleaned which lowers the probability of encountering bugs but the newest features may take a while to arrive here.
 ## Q: Why is it allowed to directly modify internal variables ?
-A: It is allowed (but not suggested) because there may be a bug (rare cases) that prevents you from setting a variable to a right value.
+A: It is allowed (but not suggested) because there may be a bug (rare case) that prevents you from setting a variable to a right value.
 If that's the case don't hesitate to contact me !

 More coming soon...